-As from 1 January 2018, the Adult Carers’ Support Service will be provided by Stockton-on-Tees Borough Council.
-The Service will be open to all carers who are 18 years of age or above, who reside in the Borough of Stockton-on-Tees or live outside the Borough but the person they care for lives in Stockton-on-Tees.
+The Service is open to all carers who are 18 years of age or above, who reside in the Borough of Stockton-on-Tees or live outside the Borough but the person they care for lives in Stockton-on-Tees.

 If you would like further information about the support available, please contact the Adult Carers’ Support Service by telephone on 01642 524494 (direct line) or by email at [email protected].